 After a collision, if the engine cranks but does not start, the fuel pump shut-off switch may have been activated.

-The fuel pump shut-off switch is located behind an access door to the left of the driver's seat on the B-pillar.
+The fuel pump shut-off switch is located on a bracket inside of the luggage compartment.

 Use the following procedure to reset the fuel pump shut-off switch.